 This work is supported by grants NIH 5R01-EY013875, NSF IIS-0222967, and a Microsoft gift.
-The authors thank Dr. Alan Yuille, Dr. Harry Shum and Dr. Ying Qing Xu for their generous support and many stimulating discussions.
+The authors would like to thank Dr. Alan Yuille, Dr. Harry Shum, and Dr. Ying Qing Xu for their generous support and many stimulating discussions.